 Fellowships & Training Programs

-The PCCM Fellowship Program was established in 1957.
-There has been substantial growth in the research arm of our program which reflects the sustained growth of both clinical and basic research at OHSU over the past decade.This expansion is aimed at addressing the shortfall of physician-scientists in pulmonary and critical care medicine at a time of unprecedented growth in scientific knowledge, and the application of that knowledge to the care of the sickest patients.
+OHSU in collaboration with VAPORHCS has designed their programs with the aim of addressing the short fall of physician-scientists in pulmonary and critical care medicine at a time of unprecedented growth in scientific knowledge, and the application of that knowledge to the care of the sickest patients.